karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/TemporaryVirtualFileSystem/LightUserDataTemporaryVirtualFileSystem.md

 - TemporaryVirtualFileSystem::getContextDir &ndash; Returns the context dir for the given context id.
 - TemporaryVirtualFileSystem::getOperationsFile &ndash; Creates the operations.byml file if necessary (for the given context id) and returns its path.
 - TemporaryVirtualFileSystem::getRawOperations &ndash; Returns the array of operations, as stored in the operations file.
-- TemporaryVirtualFileSystem::getRealPath &ndash; Returns the realpath of the given path.
-- TemporaryVirtualFileSystem::getEntryRealPathByOperation &ndash; Returns the realpath of the file associated with the given operation entry.